Currently there is no Trial / Demo / Free version of FlexPack.

 Yes, the activation of FlexTools is good for which ever versions of Sketchup you have installed on the licensed computer.

 If you decide not to renew your license, all FlexPack Pro features will stop working, except for ComponentFinder and Zapper.
-You will still be able to use Flex components in your models, but they will not be dynamic until the license is renewed.
+You will still be able to use Flex components in your models, but they will not be dynamic until your license is renewed.

 Your license key should be arriving by email right after registration.